Skip to main content

 9 mentions Positive Neutral Negative

-The music in the game has been praised for its minimalistic yet immersive quality, effectively enhancing the overall atmosphere and horror tension.
-Reviewers noted that while there may not be a traditional soundtrack, the ambient sounds and synth music contribute significantly to the game's eerie vibe, creating a captivating experience.
-Overall, the sound design is considered impressive, with a strong emphasis on atmosphere.
+The music in the game has received high praise for its minimalistic yet immersive quality, effectively enhancing the overall atmosphere and tension.
+Reviewers noted that while there is little traditional music, the ambient sounds and synth elements contribute significantly to the eerie vibe, creating a haunting experience that complements the game's visuals and gameplay.
+Overall, the soundtrack is considered impressive and integral to the game's horror elements.

 • “What the game unquestionably nails is atmosphere—especially the lighting and the sound design (minimalist synth music, the low hum of engines, hissing of steam pipes, unknown items falling off some faraway shelf and clanking to the metal floor, the jump-scary-loud whooshing of automatic doors opening and closing as you walk past).”